bkhl/hexgrid/readme.md

 This is a fork of <https://github.com/pmcxs/hexgrid>.
 It's based on the algorithms described at <http://www.redblobgames.com/grids/hexagons/implementation.html>.

-**Note:** For now this is a mere copy with small adjustments for my use case and very much TBD.
+**Note:** For now this is a mere copy with small adjustments for my use case and very much WIP.

 ## Installation